owasp-modsecurity/website/content/blog/2024-09-02-owasp-modsecurity-new-versions.md

 * fixed many potential memory leaks and other potential memory handling problems

 ##### v2 #1 - changed error log format
 See [PR #3192](https://github.com/owasp-modsecurity/ModSecurity/pull/3192).
-Here are how look the old an the new format:
+The old log format differs from the new one as follows:

 old:
 ```